Plain English is a way of writing and making the time to edit to simplify

 I consider attorney author Bryan Garner to be the leading advocate for a change to a more direct writing style.

 For an example of his approach, he states that lawyers who use the words 'said' or 'shall' in just about every sentence are misguided.
 Yet, it is the tip of the iceberg.

 My documents are plainER, not exactly plain

-And, because some legal documents have technical tax or trust law meaning, not all aspects of our documents are easy to understand without at least a serious re-reading.
+And, because some legal documents have technical tax or trust law meaning, not all aspects of our documents are easy to understand without at least a second re-reading.

 Your gross taxable estate includes all you own, in any form.
 This includes residence, IRAs, 403(b), life insurance, and other assets.

 In a nutshell, we need less than simple language for some documents.
 So, maybe 'plainER' better describes some of our documents.

 However, apart from these special provisions, I work hard to eliminate much of the needless words that make reading legal documents difficult - and nearly impossible.
 Even for us attorneys.